Team-Nifty-GmbH/flux-core/docs/print-views.md

 Printable views are basically view components that can be rendered as PDFs.
 They should always expect a class that implements the OfferPrinting interface and uses the Printable trait.

-The Subject method should return the title of the PDF.
+The `getSubject` method should return the title of the PDF.
 For example the subject for an Invoice would look like this:

 ```php